Work For Hire

 If you haven’t started selling goods or services yet, our trademark attorneys can file the trademark registration on an “intent to use” basis.
 The process is very similar, but there will be some additional filing requirements and filing fees.

 How long does the trademark registration process take?

 Once the trademark registration is submitted, it takes the USPTO approximately 3-6 months to assign an examining attorney to review the application, conduct a trademark search, and decide whether your application meets the legal requirements.
 If the examining attorney finds any issues with your application, they will issue an Office Action giving you 6 months to respond.
 If there are no issues, then the trademark is approved for publication, which gives the general public 30 days to object to the registration of your trademark or file a request for extension of time.
 Assuming there are no objections, then the USPTO typically issues the registration certificate about 11 weeks after publication.

 If your application was filed on an “intent to use” basis, then about 8 weeks after publication, the USPTO will issue a Notice of Allowance (NOA).
 The NOA gives you 6 months to either file a Statement of Use showing you are actually using the trademark to sell goods or services or request an additional 6 month time period to start using the mark.
 You can request an extension up to 5 times, giving you a total of 36 months to start using the trademark.

 Altogether, the trademark registration process typically takes a year or more, especially if there are opposition proceedings, competing applications, or you file on an “intent to use” basis.
 Our trademark attorneys help small businesses and nonprofit organizations navigate this complex proceeding so that you can focus on building your brand.
 And once you have your trademark registration, we assist with maintaining your trademark and protecting it from trademark infringement.

-If, based on the trademark search results, we decide not to proceed with registration, the Firm is required to refund the registration portion of the fee.
+If, based on the trademark search results, we decide not to proceed with registration, the Firm only keeps the preliminary search portion of the fee (currently, $650).